fireeye-ops/cache/resume.md

 **Miscellaneous:** cPanel/WHM, LAMP, GCC/Compiling\*, BIND, Jekyll
 *&#42; indicates partial understanding and ability to set-up/troubleshoot, and that it is a skill in progress*

+## Education

+**University of Illinois at Urbana-Champaign:** Completed a semester as an East Asian Languages major,
+with a 4.0 GPA in Japanese.

 [HostGator.Com, LLC]: http://www.hostgator.com
 [public announcements]: http://forums.hostgator.com/search.php?do=finduser&u=126179
 [network status forums]: http://forums.hostgator.com/network-status-f14.html